visgl/loaders.gl/docs/modules/math/api-reference/gl-type.md

 - glType is not a valid value.

-Gets the {@link ComponentDatatype} for the provided TypedArray instance.
+Gets the component data type for the provided TypedArray instance.

 - array The typed array.